If you want your courses private, you can create a course on a course builder as private and invite students to take up that course.

 Java Programs: Best Java Programs for Beginners.

 You can also see what students ask in google.
 If you can answer those questions through your course, then add those words in your title.
-For ex: Write Java Program in BlueJ
+For ex: If you have a section teaching students how to write codes in Java and then convert it into PDF format, you can mention, ‘Includes Word to PDF converter technique’ in your course title.

 Think for a moment.
 Students are always looking for a solution in google.
 Google already curates popular questions in the search page.